deso-protocol/docs/faq/deso-faq.md

 If you're an engineer, read the [developer docs](https://docs.deso.org/code/dev-setup) for how to clone these repositories, synchronize the DeSo blockchain locally, and stand up your own instance of a DeSo node.

-## **2. Bitclout.com Profiles, Seed Phrases, Identity, and Messaging**
+## **2. diamondapp.com Profiles, Seed Phrases, Identity, and Messaging**

-### What is a bitclout.com profile?
+### What is a diamondapp.com profile?

-To first order, a bitclout.com profile is similar to a Twitter profile.
-You can see one here: [bitclout.com/u/diamondhands](https://bitclout.com/u/diamondhands) and read more about profiles [here](https://docs.deso.org/#tweet-to-claim-your-profile).
+To first order, a diamondapp.com profile is similar to a Twitter profile.
+You can see one here: [diamondapp.com/u/diamondhands](https://diamondapp.com/u/diamondhands) and read more about profiles [here](https://docs.deso.org/#tweet-to-claim-your-profile).

-But there are some key differences between bitclout.com profiles and Twitter profiles.
+But there are some key differences between diamondapp.com profiles and Twitter profiles.
 Among them:

-1. Recall that bitclout.com is just one client to the DeSo blockchain.
-Other clients include [bitcloutpulse.com](https://bitcloutpulse.com), [flickapp.com](https://www.flickapp.com/bitclout), and many others listed at [bithunt.com](https://bithunt.com).
+1. Recall that diamondapp.com is just one client to the DeSo blockchain.
+Other clients include [bitcloutpulse.com](https://bitcloutpulse.com), [flickapp.com](https://www.flickapp.com/), and many others listed at [bithunt.com](https://bithunt.com).
 So a profile can be removed from bitclout.com while the underlying user data is _still present_ on the DeSo blockchain.
 By contrast, when Twitter [suspends](https://help.twitter.com/en/managing-your-account/suspended-twitter-accounts) a user, that user has no way of gaining access to their messages, followers, or other user data without Twitter's consent.
-2. In particular, because the underlying user data for any bitclout.com profile \(including access to funds\) is present on the DeSo blockchain, a user whose profile is removed from bitclout.com retains access to their funds through their seed phrase \(see below\).
+2. In particular, because the underlying user data for any diamondapp.com profile \(including access to funds\) is present on the DeSo blockchain, a user whose profile is removed from diamondapp.com retains access to their funds through their seed phrase \(see below\).
-3. Moreover, the developers who run individual DeSo clients like bitcloutpulse.com and flickapp.com can decide whether to show or hide any given profile at any given time, independent of bitclout.com's decision.
+3. Moreover, the developers who run individual DeSo clients like bitcloutpulse.com and flickapp.com can decide whether to show or hide any given profile at any given time, independent of DeSo Foundation's decision.

-Put another way, a Twitter profile like twitter.com/bitclout is a view of data that is stored in the closed Twitter database.
-But a bitclout.com profile is a URL like bitclout.com/u/diamondhands which is a view of data that is stored on the [_public_](https://bitcloutpulse.com/explorer) DeSo blockchain.
+Put another way, a Twitter profile like twitter.com/desoprotocol is a view of data that is stored in the closed Twitter database.
+But a diamondapp.com profile is a URL like diamondapp.com/u/diamondhands which is a view of data that is stored on the [_public_](https://bitcloutpulse.com/explorer) DeSo blockchain.
 Anyone else can code a different view, and hide or show different users.

 ### What is a DeSo seed phrase?

 Your DeSo seed phrase is a series of 12 words that is the password to your entire account.
-It's not just the password to your bitclout.com profile, but to the funds and the data stored on the DeSo blockchain.
+It's not just the password to your diamondapp.com profile, but to the funds and the data stored on the DeSo blockchain.
 Your seed phrase can never be changed and sharing your seed phrase with anyone could result in a loss of funds.
 Read more [here](https://docs.deso.org/faq/privacy-and-security).

-### How do I create a bitclout.com profile and seed phrase?
+### How do I create a diamondapp.com profile and seed phrase?

-For 99% of users, you can simply follow the signup flow on [bitclout.com](https://bitclout.com).
+For 99% of users, you can simply follow the signup flow on [diamondapp.com](https://diamondapp.com).
 However, if you are one of the ~15,000 users with reserved profiles, read on.

 ### What is a reserved profile and how does it work?

-In March of 2021, the DeSo core dev team reserved bitclout.com profiles for thousands of people, mainly to prevent squatting and impersonation of those handles.
+In March of 2021, the DeSo core dev team reserved profiles for thousands of people, mainly to prevent squatting and impersonation of those handles.
 These were just ordinary profiles created by the dev team in the same way ordinary users create profiles \(namely by broadcasting transactions to the DeSo blockchain\).

 Then, as an added benefit to the people for whom they reserved these profiles, the dev team also funded these profiles with DeSo to give them some of their own coin.